Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: A Polynomial Kernel for Distance- Dominating Set

 We now proceed as follows.
 We let $Z=V(G)$ and apply the above procedure to remove an irrelevant element from the $r$-domination core $Z$ until $\abs{Z}\leq p_{2r}\bigl((k+2)(2r+1)^s\bigr)$.

 \begin{corollary} Let $\CCC$ be a nowhere dense class of graphs and let $k,r\in \N$.
-There is an algorithm running in time $\Oof(n^{2+\epsilon})$ that given an $n$-vertex graph $G\in\CCC$ and $\epsilon>0$, computes an $r$-domination core for parameter $k$ of $G$ of polynomial size. \end{corollary}
+There is an algorithm running in time $\Oof(n^{2+\epsilon})$ that given an $n$-vertex graph $G\in\CCC$ and $\epsilon>0$, computes an $r$-domination core for parameter $k$ of $G$ of size polynomial in~$k$. \end{corollary}

 We now reduce the number of \emph{dominators}, that is, the number of vertices that shall be used to dominate other vertices.
 For this, observe that only vertices at distance at most $r$ to a vertex from the $r$-domination core are relevant.
 Furthermore, if there are two vertices $u,v\in V(G)$ with $N_r(u)\cap Z=N_r(v)\cap Z$, it suffices to keep one of $u$ and $v$ as a representative.